 Heather French Henry with the Kentucky Department of Veterans Affairs said she hopes they can find a way to involve the public in commemorating the building’s role in history.

-“It is so beautiful on the inside, it’s a shame that the public can’t see more of it.” she said. ” No one really is alive anymore to remember World War One.
-We have no World War One veterans left, so no one’s service should be forgotten and these facilities should not be forgotten.”
+“It is so beautiful on the inside, it’s a shame that the public can’t see more of it.” she said. ” No one really is alive anymore to remember World War I. We have no World War I veterans left, so no one’s service should be forgotten and these facilities should not be forgotten.”

 Metro Councilman Pat Mulvihill, whose district includes Joe Creason Park, said he hopes a compromise can be reached.